-- Non availability of feasible/ reasonably-priced/ financially sensible fossil-fuel substitutes - Cost of technology, knowhow and execution of efficiency and promoting processes and logistical programs.
+- Non availability of feasible/ reasonably-priced/ financially sensible fossil-fuel substitutes - Cost of technology, knowhow and execution of efficiency and promoting logistical processes and programs.

 - Use alternative power and fuel sources that are costeffective in the long run - Reduce carbon footprint.